 - What has COVID-19 changed in vaccine R&D and what remains to change for an HIV vaccine?
 A satellite looking at how much of COVID-19 learning has been applied to fasten the development of an HIV vaccine and how much more could be applied.

-Scientific writing such as educational material, position papers, and scientific manuscripts, for a lay and specialised audience.
+Scientific writing, such as educational material, position papers, and scientific reports and manuscripts, for a lay and specialised audience.

-In 2022, working with Rebekah Webb, we updated and expanded the IAVI Vaccine Literacy Library originally published in 2008.
+- In 2022, working with Rebekah Webb, we updated and expanded the IAVI Vaccine Literacy Library originally published in 2008.
 The library contains basic information about HIV, TB, and Lassa virus vaccines, explained in simple language and in a user-friendly format to be used by IAVI staff at its clinical sites.
 It is accompanied by an 80-slide PowerPoint deck to support training activities.
-Design was executed in collaboration Anthea Duce.
+The design was executed in collaboration with Anthea Duce.

 Other works include a literature review on potential safety concerns with a vaccine for an international organisation.